Sizing DC-Coupled vs. AC-Coupled Battery Storage Systems

 - Best For: New solar-plus-storage installations.

-- Key Component: A hybrid inverter or multi-mode inverter that can manage inputs from solar, battery, and the grid.
+- Key Component: A hybrid inverter or multi-mode inverter that can manage inputs from solar, battery, and the grid (in many products the MPPT and battery inverter are integrated).

 AC-Coupled Systems

 In an AC-coupled system, the solar panels are connected to their own dedicated solar inverter, which immediately converts DC power to AC.
 This AC power is used by the home or sent to the grid.
 To add storage, a separate battery system with its own inverter (sometimes called a battery inverter or multi-mode inverter) is connected to the home’s AC electrical panel.
-To charge the battery, this second inverter converts the AC power from the solar array back to DC.
-When the battery discharges, the inverter converts the power back to AC again.
-This “AC-to-DC-to-AC” process results in slightly lower efficiency but offers tremendous flexibility.
+To charge the battery, this second inverter converts the AC power from the solar array back to DC; when the battery discharges, the inverter converts DC back to AC.
+This AC↔DC↔AC process typically results in lower round-trip efficiency than a comparable DC-coupled design, but it offers tremendous flexibility for retrofits and allows adding storage without replacing existing PV inverters.

 - Best For: A system retrofit to add batteries to an existing solar installation.